Develop a supplier support strategy

 EXAMPLE: HP Inc. training suppliers on key sustainability topics

-HP provides training to suppliers through Science Based Targets workshops, Responsible Recruitment 101 training, industry-specific water management and reporting training, and two-day on-site worker well-being ambassador training.3
+HP provides training to suppliers through Science Based Targets workshops, Responsible Recruitment 101 training, industry-specific water management and reporting training, and two-day on-site worker well-being ambassador training.4

 Offer targeted support for suppliers with need

-Consider targeted support for suppliers facing significant challenges that prevent them from meeting their sustainability commitments, especially those most impacted by crises or climate change.
-This can involve financial aid via favourable payment terms, sustainable investment financing, or direct funding like insetting or paying a living wage differential.
-Leverage your network to connect like-minded suppliers and facilitate their knowledge exchange through events or referrals, ensuring support is embedded in the procurement lifecycle.4
+Consider providing targeted support for suppliers facing challenges that prevent them from meeting your sustainability expectations, especially those most impacted by external challenges.
+This can involve financial aid via favourable payment terms, sustainable investment financing, or direct funding, such as insetting or paying a living wage differential.
+Another strategy is to leverage your network to connect like-minded suppliers and facilitate peer-to-peer knowledge exchange through events, referrals, and online supplier network hubs.6

 EXAMPLE: Fairphone pays a living wage differential

-Fairphone is supporting its tier-1 suppliers in paying a living wage to employees, by paying the factory a premium of 0.33% of the product retail price.
+Fairphone is supporting a key Tier 1 supplier in paying a living wage to employees.
+This means they pay a premium of 1.50 EUR per phone, or 0.33% of the retail price.
 These funds are then paid to workers as a bonus that tops up their current wages.
-The funds are enough to pay a living wage to the workers on Fairphone’s production line.
-However, to prevent unequal treatment the bonus is distributed to all eligible factory workers.
-If the factory’s other customers paid the premium as well, the workers would receive a living wage.5
+The amount is calculated as what is needed to close the gap between current wages and a living wage for workers on Fairphone’s production line.
+However, to prevent unequal treatment the bonus is distributed to all eligible workers in the factory.
+If the factory’s other customers paid the premium as well, all workers would receive a living wage.7

 EXAMPLE: Danone is insetting through Livelihoods Fund